rhyslwells/Data-Archive/content/standardised/Keras.md

   Designed to enable fast experimentation, Keras is ideal for beginners and researchers who need to quickly prototype and test new ideas.

 **Performance**:
-  While Keras simplifies model building, it may not be as performant as lower-level frameworks like TensorFlow when it comes to fine-tuning and optimizing models for production.
+  While Keras simplifies [[model building]], it may not be as performant as lower-level frameworks like TensorFlow when it comes to fine-tuning and optimizing models for production.